 Students are usually required to process an enrollment certification to defer payments on an outstanding student loan.
-The Office of the Registrar certifies enrollment verification forms after classes begin.
-For more information, call the Office of the Registrar, 505.454.3233.
+The Registrar's Office certifies enrollment verification forms after classes begin.
+For more information, call the Registrar's Office, 505.454.3233.

 Graduate Assistantships